-The long-awaited return of the in-person Theory Workshop was held on September 15/16 at the Springfield campus of University of Southern Queensland (USQ).
-The workshop was generously supported by AARE and the USQ School of Education through room bookings, catering and speaker travel.
-We thank USQ for their support, which allows AARE to offer the Theory Workshops to early career and post graduate researchers.
-Other members who would like to help support AARE Theory workshops in a similar partnership would be welcome to contact the AARE Executive or Office.
+The long-awaited return of the in-person

+Theory Workshop was held on September

+15/16 at the Springfield campus of University

+of Southern Queensland (USQ).
+The

+workshop was generously supported by AARE

+and the USQ School of Education through

+room bookings, catering and speaker travel.

+We thank USQ for their support, which allows

+AARE to offer the Theory Workshops to early

+career and post graduate researchers.
+Other

+members who would like to help support

+AARE Theory workshops in a similar

+partnership would be welcome to contact the

+AARE Executive or Office.

-The theme of the 2023 workshop was The future of method and education research.
+The theme of the 2023 workshop was The future of method and education research as thinking through the relationship of theory, methods and problems when it comes to doing educational research.